 - services provided by the Educational Psychology Service

 Your local Quality Improvement Officer will contact you, usually on an annual basis, to see how the home education of your child is progressing, to offer advice and support, and to answer any questions you may have.

 If the Quality Improvement Officer has concerns about the education being provided he or she may be in touch with you more often to help you improve the education you are providing.

-You should also free to contact your Quality Improvement Officer at any time, via your local education office, for information and advice.
+You should also free to contact your Quality Improvement Officer at any time, through the Education and Children's Services, for information and advice.